FedjaW/roman-numerals-converter/README.md

 ##### To Do:

-- The implementation can be improved by using recursion.
+- Improve the implementation by using recursion
-- A method to convert from roman numerals to integer is missing
+- Add a method to convert from roman numerals to integer

 ##### Hints: